 Tire Installation Kitchener

 Every vehicle needs tires replaced or repaired over time.
 While driving your vehicle everyday it is common for tires to pick up a puncture and need repairing.
 You can also expect to replace your tires from time to time during the lifespan of your vehicle.
 The average lifespan of a vehicle is around 240,000 kilometers, and the average expected life of a new set of tires is 80,000 kilometers.
 This means that your vehicle will go through a minimum of 3 sets of tires during its lifetime, and perhaps more.
 Driving habits, type of vehicle, types of road surfaces, and more can affect the life of your tires.
 At Hansma Automotive, we can repair or replace your tires as needed.
 Contact us if you have any questions about your tires.
+If you would like to know when and why you should change your tires to accommodate winter and summer driving conditions click here.

 Most Common Tire Repair Issues